Dragon-Age-Annual/dragonageannual.art/src/content/mods/inquisimer.md

 that keep that supportive spirit of creation alive!

 I’m a fanfiction writer and avid multishipper with enough OCs and world states that I need a spreadsheet to keep them organized.
-I’m excited to join the Dragon Age Annual mod team this year and can’t wait to see what everyone creates!
+Dragon Age Annual is one of my favorite projects to work on and I'm excited to see what everyone creates!